JunruTao/TeleTall/README.md

 > * ⚪ The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate.
 > * ⚪ The project follows the Rule of 5.
 > * ✔️ The project uses move semantics to move data, instead of copying it, where possible.
-> * ⚪ The project uses smart pointers instead of raw pointers.
+> * ✔️ (Mixed) The project uses smart pointers instead of raw pointers.

 > **4. Concurrency**
 > * ⚪ The project uses multithreading.